Battle of Tornio: Landing at Röyttä

-The first elements of the Finish 11th Infantry Regiment (JR 11) landed unopposed at the port of Röyttä at 07:45 on 1 October and were met by a train that started transporting troops closer to the town.
-Lieutenant Colonel Halsti had planned to move his forces swiftly towards Kemi to secure the important bridges across the Kemi river – however after learning from the Finnish forces which had secured the town that there could be a whole German battalion in the vicinity he chose more a cautious approach.
+The first elements of the Finnish 11th Infantry Regiment (JR 11) landed unopposed at the port of Röyttä at 07:45 on 1 October and were met by a train that started transporting troops closer to the town.
+Lieutenant Colonel Halsti had planned to move his forces swiftly towards Kemi to secure the important bridges across the Kemi river – however after learning from the Finnish forces which had secured the town that there could be a whole German battalion in the vicinity, he chose more a cautious approach.

-Instead of moving towards Kemi JR 11 moved to secure the German supply depot located at Tornio railroad station.
-Arrival of Finish battalions from Röyttä took Germans by surprise since so far they had thought that they were dealing just with a local uprising.
+Instead of moving towards Kemi, JR 11 moved to secure the German supply depot located at Tornio railroad station.
+Arrival of Finnish battalions from Röyttä took Germans by surprise since so far they had thought that they were dealing with just a local uprising.
 Both battalions of JR 11 which had moved towards the station got tied down into a battle where Germans showed near fanatical resistance.

 Still on 1 October the third battalion of JR 11 was cautiously moving towards Kemi when it encountered and interned a small German detachment sent to subdue the uprising at Tornio.
-The Germans were finally realizing the extent of the Finish landing and uprising however they were not in a position to take action against the Fins at the time.
-The Torne river valley was essentially devoid of German forces and their forces at Kemi, under command of Division Kräutler, consisted of 4 battalions most of which had already been committed to delaying against the Finish advance from the south along the coast.
+The Germans were finally realizing the extent of the Finnish landing and uprising, however they were not in a position to take action against the Finns at the time.
+The Torne river valley was essentially devoid of German forces and their forces at Kemi, under command of Division Kräutler, consisted of 4 battalions most of which had already been committed to delaying against the Finnish advance from the south along the coast.